autonlab/pmx_aaai_fss_2022/index.md

     - September 23rd: Registration deadline for the symposium
     - November 17-19th: Symposium takes place at Westin Arlington Gateway in Arlington, Virginia
 - **Submission Requirements**
+    - Unpublished works.
+Page limits include references
-    - Unpublished works up to **6 pages in length** are eligible for submission.
-This page limit includes references.
+        - Main Track: manuscripts **6 pages in length**.
-        - Student track: abstracts up to **2 pages in length** including references.
+        - Student Track: abstracts up to **2 pages in length**.
     - All submissions must use the [2022 AAAI AuthorKit][1]
     - All submissions will be blind reviewed.
     - Submit papers to [EasyChair][2]
     - A proceedings of all accepted papers will be published
     - Submission date **August 21st AoE**
 - **Accepted Talks and Poster Sessions**
-    - Program Committee will decide whether each accepted submission will be scheduled for a poster session, oral presentation, or both.
+    - For both Main and Student Tracks, the Program Committee will decide whether each accepted submission will be scheduled for a poster session, oral presentation, or both.
-    - Student Track - Program Committee will decide whether accepted student abstracts will be scheduled for a poster session, oral presentation, or both.
 - **Keynote Speakers**
     - TBD speaker from academic sector
     - TBD speaker from government sector